NE-/Learning_Notes/Languages/C/06_Specialized_Areas.md

 - How to get appropriate linkage?
   - File scope declaration with `static` results in *internal* linkage.
   - Declaration contains `extern` or function declaration:
-    - If already visible declaration of that identifier whit file scope, linkage stays the same;
+    - If already visible declaration of that identifier with file scope, linkage stays the same;
     - otherwise, *external*.
   - File scope declaration is neither declaration of a function nor contains explicit storage specifier, then *external*.
   - Any other form of declaration is *no linkage*.